This guide offers total comprehension of investing fundamentals to beginners at any experience level

 1. Educate Yourself

 • Begin with a small investment.
-Many brokerages allow you to start investing with minimal capital.
+The majority of brokerages enable new investors to get started with limited initial capital.

 8. Common Investment Strategies